 He was also the King of Aragon from 1479 onwards.
 He led the final assault against the last stronghold of Moors, the Emirate of Granada, in 1492.
 By annexing Granada to his territories, he finally concluded the Reconquista campaign and permanently ended Moorish rule from Iberia.

 Isabella I was the Queen of Castile and one of the most influential rulers during the final period of Reconquista.
-She married Ferdinand II in 1471 and became co-monarch with him.
+She married Ferdinand II in 1471 and became a co-monarch with him.
 She played a vital role in persuading Ferdinand and other Christian powers in Iberia to annex the final stronghold of Moors in the south.

 At the fateful surrender of Granada, Isabella I was present alongside Ferdinand II.
-After the political end of Moorish rule in Iberia, Isabella played a central role in eliminating religious and social influence of the Moors and together with Ferdinand, effectively eliminated the religious presence of the Moors, forcing many to convert.
+After the political end of Moorish rule in Iberia, Isabella played a central role in eliminating the religious and social influence of the Moors and together with Ferdinand, effectively eliminated the religious presence of the Moors, forcing many to convert.